Universal Fighting System: Reception

 In 2008, Scott Jon Siegel reviewed the game for Engadget, noting that his "play experience with the game was not the most positive one", but stressing the subjectivity of his opinion.

 The release of the Street Fighter-themed expansion was covered by the British gaming website Tabletop Gaming, in 2017 and the next year, the website also reviewed the game's Cowboy Bebop-themed expansion.
 The reviewer of the latter noted that "Once you slog your way through the rules, UFS can offer highly strategic and intriguing gameplay."

 In 2024 the Attack On Titan-themed expansion was reviewed for the Comic Book Resources by Jenny Melzer, who gave the game 8/10, praising its artwork and multi-franchise nature, but criticizing the complexity of the rules.
 Same year, TheGamer covered the release of several of the UniVersus releases related to the Suicide Squad, Godzilla and My Hero Academia franchises; the website covered the release of the Critical Role-themed expansion in the prior year.

 Upcoming Releases

-The Teenage Mutant Ninja Turtles set releases on August 15, 2025, and includes a full booster set and a new starter deck.
-The set's art will include the modern cartoons, the retro cartoons, and even action figures.

-UVS games has partnered with Riot Games to create & release the new game Riftbound, based on their world-renowned game League of Legends.
-The game is set to release in October 2025.

-The final Universus set scheduled for 2025 is Guilty Gear: Strive, which will be the game's first collaboration with Guilty Gear.
+The following are listed on the UniVersus 2026 Roadmap alongside improved organized play and 20th anniversary events.